-After playing 11 of 13 NHL seasons with the Flyers, Hextall moved into a scouting role with the organization after he retired in 1999.
+After playing 11 of his 13 NHL seasons with the Flyers, Hextall moved into a scouting role with the Flyers after he retired in 1999.
 He returned to Flyers in the summer of 2013 as assistant general manager and director of hockey operations after seven seasons as assistant general manager with the Los Angeles Kings.

-"When [chairman Ed] Snider brought me in and talked about offering me this job, not only did I reach my goal of being a general manager, I got my dream job," Hextall said during a press conference at Wells Fargo Center in Philadelphia.
+"When [team chairman Ed] Snider brought me in and talked about offering me this job, not only did I reach my goal of being a general manager, I got my dream job," Hextall said during a press conference at Wells Fargo Center in Philadelphia.
 "I'm thrilled to be sitting here and I'll do the best job I can do.
 I'll work hard toward reaching the ultimate goal of bringing the Stanley Cup back to Philadelphia."

 Hextall will have the final say in all matters related to the hockey team, but said he would be "an idiot" not to use Holmgren as a sounding board.

 "He'll be somebody I talk to, bounce ideas off of," Hextall said.
 "No different than talking to our professional scouts or amateur scouts about pros or amateurs.
 Absolutely I'll bounce ideas off [Holmgren]."

 Holmgren, though, knows Hextall is more than capable of doing the job.
 That's why he said he went to Snider in January with this exact scenario.

 "It's all about strengthening the organization," Holmgren said.
 "You listen to Ron and you don't have to sit here that long to realize what a sharp guy he is and how he carries himself and how he cares about the organization.
 He's a smart guy."

 Holmgren's new role will put him in charge of the club's hockey and business operations.
 The position had been vacant since Peter Luukko resigned in December 2013.